 ‘Some things are meant to be’ – It’s a phrase we use from time to time when trying to process events with outcomes we don’t always expect; one that embodies the curious idea that life and its components are somehow linked by a thread unseen and intangible, needing only the slightest tug of circumstance to bring it all together.
 Arriving as a gift from a very generous universe, Pet Shimmers’ story can be told with a similar explanation.

 Spearheaded by Oliver Wilde and featuring members from projects as far field as Swallow Cave to Portishead, Pet Shimmers start can be accredited to the dramatic change brought by Wilde’s solo project sadly coming to its end.
 Whilst this certain time period for Oliver carried with it an unwelcomely sombre and disenchanting quality towards music and life on the whole, the universe around him, however, was busy laying out an abstruse blueprint for a very new and luminous future.

 With gentle guidance from close friends and some chance encounters that brought into contact the group of artists whom Wilde would eventually call bandmates, a change in outlook gradually occurred; a realisation which acknowledged that the world was now matching together a collective crew of creatives, both equally idiosyncratic but cut from the same cloth, all yearning to form something much bigger than themselves.
 Thus, Pet Shimmers came to be: an aggregate of individuals embarking on a journey different to ones partaken before, opting for collaboration, championing the collective viewpoint and searching for inspiration from worlds outside of ones own.

-Now that the cosmos has finally finished its string pulling, Pet Shimmers are gearing up to release a manifesto based on what they found when seven became one, cerebrally entitling it ‘Face Down In Meta’ – an immersive and tumbling debut of an album, full of glacial splendour and synthetic vistas, interwoven beautifully with the ‘more feels, less H(urt)z’ mentality we need to counteract our current bellicose times.
+With the cosmos finally finishing its string pulling, Pet Shimmers are gearing up to release a manifesto based on what they found when seven became one, cerebrally entitling it ‘Face Down In Meta’ – an immersive and tumbling debut of an album, full of glacial splendour and synthetic vistas, interwoven beautifully with the ‘more feels, less H(urt)z’ mentality we need to counteract our current bellicose times.